brooksandrew/simpleblog/_posts/articles/2015-08-31-advanced-data-table.md

     New function set(DT,i,j,value) allows fast assignment to elements of DT.
 Similar to := but avoids the overhead of [.data.table, so is much faster inside a loop.
-Less flexible than :=, but as flexible as matrix subassignment.
+Less flexible than :=, but as flexible as matrix sub-assignment.
 Similar in spirit to setnames(), setcolorder(), setkey() and setattr(); i.e., assigns by reference with no copy at all.

     M = matrix(1,nrow=100000,ncol=100)